-They took on three very difficult children, with a very difficult birth mother, and they weathered the storms for longer than anyone would have thought possible!'
-Head Teacher John Stainer School recognise the need to remain open and curious about methods or ideas in aiding us to respond to the individual needs of each child.
+They took on three very difficult children, with a very difficult birth mother, and they weathered. the storms for longer than anyone would have thought possible!'
+Head Teacher John Stainer School recognise the need to remain open and curious about methods or ideas in aiding us to respond to each child's needs.